idopinto/idopinto/README.md

 - 🌱 Learning OOP methodology and design patterns in depth.

     Intersted in mathematics, algorithms and artificial intelligence

-    planning to dive into data science in the near future!
 <br>

 ## Connect with me